 Discharges from Water Treatment Plants (WTPs) can affect the levels of suspended solids, algae and pathogens in receiving waters.
 Aluminium can also be present from the treatment process.

-There are 4 water treatment plants in the catchment and 3 of them have been designated as 'at risk' of impacting their surrounding water environment.
-Monitoring does not indicate any water quality issues which are likely to be associated with these plants and therefore it is unlikely that they are affecting shellfish water quality in this shellfish area.
+There is 1 water treatment plants in the catchment and it has been designated as 'not at risk' of impacting its surrounding water environment.
+Therefore, it is unlikely to be affecting shellfish water quality in this shellfish area.